 Held annually since 1995, the UVA Children’s Service of Remembrance celebrates the lives of children.
 We gather together to honor their courage.
 We remember the love they shared with their families and the team members at UVA Children’s.

 Who Can Attend the Service?

 Parents, family members, and friends of UVA Children’s patients who have died within the past two years, either in the hospital or at home, may attend.

-Due to the COVID-19 pandemic, we'll hold this year's ceremony online.
+Due to the COVID-19 pandemic, the 2020 ceremony was held online.

 Helping Children Cope